r-s-lewis/qea3_final/content/english/pages/writeup.md

 As you can see, the controller data ranges from 0 to 180 which is exactly what the servo intakes.

 # Proof of concept:
-Our proof of concept shows that we are able to intake human voices and be able to use the data for motion control for a prosthetic hand application.
-The next steps include, building out the mechanical and electrical system using the given servo data as well as making the algorithm work with minimal latency on a live audio feed.
+Building on our successful proof of concept in using human voice control for a prosthetic hand, the next steps are crucial for bringing this innovative idea to fruition.
+We would focus on designing and developing the mechanical and electrical systems, carefully integrating the servo data for precise movement control.
+This involves selecting appropriate materials and components that ensure durability, responsiveness, and user comfort.
+Next, we would be optimizing our algorithm to process live audio feeds with minimal latency.
+This step is critical to ensure real-time responsiveness of the prosthetic hand, making it as intuitive and seamless as possible for the user.
+The goal is to create a prosthetic hand that not only functions effectively but also feels like a natural extension of the user's body, enhancing their day-to-day life.